Globus Medical Reports First Quarter 2022 Results

 GAAP net income for the first quarter of 2022 was $38.1 million, a decrease of 16.0% over the same period in the prior year, driven primarily by increased product development, sales and marketing, and provision for litigation expenses.
 Diluted EPS for the first quarter was $0.37, compared to $0.44 for the first quarter of 2021.
 Non-GAAP diluted EPS for the first quarter of 2022 was $0.42, compared to $0.49 in the first quarter of 2021, a decrease of 13.1% driven primarily by product development and sales and marketing expenses.

 Net cash provided by operating activities was $44.7 million, and non-GAAP free cash flow was $24.7 million for the first quarter of 2022.
 The Company remains debt free.

 The Company today reaffirmed its full year 2022 guidance of $1.025 billion in net sales and non-GAAP diluted earnings per share of $2.10.

 Globus Medical will hold a teleconference to discuss its first quarter 2022 results with the investment community at 4:30 p.m.
 Eastern Time today.
 Globus invites all interested parties to join the call by dialing:

 For interested parties who do not wish to ask questions, the teleconference will be webcast live and may be accessed through a link on the Globus Medical website at www.globusmedical.com/investors.
 The audio archive will be available after the call on the Globus Medical website at that same link.

 About Globus Medical, Inc.

-Globus Medical, Inc. is a leading musculoskeletal solutions company based in Audubon, PA.
-The company was founded in 2003 by an experienced team of professionals with a shared vision to create products that enable surgeons to promote healing in patients with musculoskeletal disorders.
+Based in Audubon, Pennsylvania, Globus Medical, Inc. was founded in 2003 by an experienced team of professionals with a shared vision to create products that enable surgeons to promote healing in patients with musculoskeletal disorders.
 Additional information can be accessed at www.globusmedical.com.